Location Analysis: Three Questions to Ask

 A few words about site economics and logistics

-The costs of a potential site for your business are important to consider – even if the location seems perfect, if it's not economically feasible, the business will not be successful, so there's no point setting up shop there.
-Your probably know them well, but here are a few basics to consider:
+It’s important to consider the total costs of a potential site for your business.
+Even if the location seems perfect, several factors can impact its economic feasibility, causing the business to be unsuccessful.
+You probably know them well, but here are a few basics to consider:

 Frequently asked questions about location analytics